FK Spartak Subotica: 1946 to 2006

-During the period of socialist Yugoslavia, Spartak was a regular participant either in Yugoslav First or Second leagues.
-Although they never won the national championship, they were a feared adversary known for both, producing good homeground players that achieved quality careers domestically and abroad, and also bringing talented players from regions all around Yugoslavia.
-Spartak also contributed a number of players for the national team.
-During this period, the highlight was their presence as losing finalist of the 1961–62 Yugoslav Cup.
+During the period of socialist Yugoslavia, Spartak played in either the Yugoslav First or Second league.
+Although they never won the national championship, they produced good home grown players who succeeded domestically and abroad, brought in talented players from other regions of Yugoslavia, and contributed a number of players to the national team.
+During this period, the highlight was their appearance in the 1961–62 Yugoslav Cup, even though they lost.

-Spartak was cup finalist again, in the 1993–94 FR Yugoslavia Cup.
-By then the old SFR Yugoslavia broke-up and FR Yugoslavia formed by Serbia and Montenegro took its place.
-Spartak was a regular participant of the First League of FR Yugoslavia all way until 1999–2000 season when they were relegated and a period of crisis started.

-During the first decade of the new millennium the club went downhills all way until 2008 when they merged with FK Zlatibor Voda from neighbouring town of Horgoš.
-Playing under the name FK Spartak Zlatibor Voda, the club started recovering finally reaching its come-back to top tier when they were promoted to the 2009–10 Serbian SuperLiga.
+Spartak was a finalist again in 1994.
+By then the old SFR Yugoslavia had broken up after which Serbia and Montenegro established FR Yugoslavia.
+Spartak was a regular participant of the First League of FR Yugoslavia until the 1999–2000 season when they were relegated and a period of decline began which lasted until 2008 when they merged with FK Zlatibor Voda from neighbouring town of Horgoš.
+Playing under the name FK Spartak Zlatibor Voda, the club was promoted to the 2009–10 Serbian SuperLiga.

 2006 till nowadays

-Spartak's biggest success since Serbia restored its name as country in 2006, came in the 2018–19 UEFA Europa League qualifying rounds.
-They first defeated Northern Irish club Coleraine F.C. in Round 1, then went on to achieve what is considered their brightest moment in club history defeating Czech powerhouse AC Sparta Prague over two legs.
-They were eventually eliminated from the UEFA Europa League in the 3rd qualifying round, losing to Danish club Brøndby IF over two games.
+Spartak's biggest success since the establishment of Serbia in 2006, came in the 2018–19 UEFA Europa League qualifying rounds.
+They first defeated Northern Irish club Coleraine F.C. in Round 1, then went on to achieve what is considered their brightest moment in club history, defeating Czech powerhouse AC Sparta Prague.
+They were eventually eliminated from the UEFA Europa League in the 3rd qualifying round, losing to Danish club Brøndby IF over two legs.